NZTA on Road to Greater Sustainability

 Recently, T+T and EY undertook research on behalf of NZTA to develop a framework to support decision-making around resilience measures which could be implemented to protect NZTA assets.
 The framework allows the function of the transport system as a whole to be considered from an economic, social, cultural and environmental perspective.
 A risk-based approach supports both an understanding of the challenges to assets as well as the tolerance to disruption or outage.

-Ms Cornish encouraged other organisations to get in touch with T+T if they were thinking about how to adapt ISCA to their projects.
+Ms Cornish encouraged other organisations to get in touch with T+T if they are thinking about how to adapt ISCA to their projects.